dapplink-labs/wallet-chain-node/README.md

 ### 5.review

 After the savour-hd code maintainer has passed the review, the code will be merged into the savour-hd library.
 At this point, your PR submission is complete

+### 6.Disclaimer

+This code has not yet been audited, and should not be used in any production systems.